-I shall give credits to one of my otaku buddies in the town who enthusiastically recommended Shokugeki No Soma, an anime that is all about foods, just a month ago.
-I’m not into culinary or whatever that associates with that type of specialty, but as far as I remember way back my younger years, I enjoyed watching those old long run series like Cooking Master Boy and Yakitate Japan on local TV networks, and so, that was the irony.
+I shall give credits to one of my otaku buddies in the town who enthusiastically recommended Shokugeki no Soma just a month ago.
+I’m not into culinary or whatever that associates with that type of specialty, but as far as I remember way back my younger years, I enjoyed watching those old long run anime series like Cooking Master Boy and Yakitate Japan on local TV networks, and so, that was the irony.
 Those anime series offered a lot of excitement that brought me to the most adventurous world where the mouthwatering aroma of foods diffused in every corner.
 With Shokugeki no Soma, my appetite has just increased little by little.

 Shokugeki no Soma, also known as Food Wars!, is blended with comedic adventurous spices to savor deeply and to satisfy your cravings for a good series.
 The 24-episode anime (season 1) is enough to fill up your gastronomic emptiness with various heavenly menus and fragrance from those dishes will stimulate your olfactory receptors while it reaches your nerves all over your system.
 Every episode triggers your hunger mechanism with a battle between knives, introducing different styles of dishes from Asian cuisines to European style to Western style.
 So, you just have to sit and do nothing, just swallow and drool over the floor.